 For additional reading, the Home Office has produced a guide ‘avoiding discrimination while preventing illegal working: code of practice’ that details how to avoid discrimination claims.

 TUPE when preventing illegal working

-What are the penalties for employing illegal workers?
+The penalties for employing illegal workers

-Avoiding liability when preventing illegal working
+Tips on avoiding liability and preventing illegal working

 it isn’t possible to have a fail-safe system to avoid liability when preventing illegal working but some tips help reduce the risks of liability, such as: